Do you have something to tell us? Contact us here.

 We both felt very positive about this course, and had no doubt that Celina would recover.
 We told Celina that she would get well again after this trip to Oslo, and she was very confident about this herself.
 She did a count-down to the start of the course, and the number of days before she was going to get well again.

-The lessons she learned from Live was how to focus on other thoughts than being sick; to replace “sickness thoughts” with “healthy thoughts”.
+The lessons she learned was how to focus on other thoughts than being sick; to replace “sickness thoughts” with “healthy thoughts”.
 She also learnt a process for how to come out of a negative mind-set.

 Silje and Rune Fylkesnes (parents)